Christopher Wegelius

-Harald Christopher Wegelius, born 13 September 1944 in Helsinki, is a Finnish former banker and show jumper.
-He was involved with the collapse of Skopbank in the Finnish banking crisis of the early 1990s, but was finally cleared by the Supreme Court in 2000.
+Harald Christopher Wegelius (13 September 1944 – 10 December 2025) was a Finnish banker and show jumper.
+He was involved with the collapse of Säästöpankkien Keskus-Osake-Pankki in the Finnish banking crisis of the early 1990s, but was finally cleared by the Supreme Court in 2000.

+Biography

-Christopher Wegelius is the most successful Finnish show jumper and the latest Finn at the Olympics.
-He took part in the 1980 Summer Olympics finishing 12th place in the Individual Jumping Grand Prix.
-Wegelius was married to English-born Elizabeth Jane Murray from 1971 to 1981 and their son is the professional cyclist Charly Wegelius.
+Christopher Wegelius was born in Helsinki on 13 September 1944.
+He was the most successful Finnish show jumper and the latest Finn to compete in the sport at the Olympics.
+He took part in the 1980 Summer Olympics finishing in 12th place in the Individual Jumping Grand Prix.
+Wegelius was married to English-born Elizabeth Jane Murray from 1971 to 1981, and their son is the professional cyclist Charly Wegelius.

+Wegelius died on 10 December 2025, at the age of 81.